wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/explore-data-in-r.md

 sq_data %>% keymetrics_scan(hrvar = "Organization", return = "table")
 ```

 Note the use of the pipe operator `%>%` in these exercises.
-It's roughly used for “then,” where the above action translates to taking the `sq_data` data frame, then apply the `keymetrics_scan()` function to it to return a plot, and export the output by saving the data frame.
+It's roughly used for "then," where the above action translates to taking the `sq_data` data frame, then apply the `keymetrics_scan()` function to it to return a plot, and export the output by saving the data frame.

 "Piping" a data frame to `export()` will copy the data frame to the clipboard by default.
 You will see a message that the data frame has been copied, and then you can paste the copied data into Excel.